 I think that also makes it a terrific portable battery charger for a multi-platform phone family.

-BOTTOM LINE: Lightweight portable charger with a built-in Micro-USB cord that saves a step.
+BOTTOM LINE: Lightweight portable charger with a built-in Micro-USB cord that saves a step; nice for families with Android and iOS devices.

-I love my Mophie Juice Pack Air ($99.95 with a current promotion for 25% off orders $70+ with code JUICE).
+I once loved my Mophie Juice Pack Air ($99.95 with discounts often available).
 And yet, I hate my Mophie.
 There is so much that’s genius about the design: It slides on and off easily, it looks great, it provides really terrific protection (my phone hasn’t broken yet on falls, even if the case gets a little banged up) and the power indicator is spot-on accurate.
 I especially love the easy flip-switch to toggle it from charging to not charging.

 And yet, to be frank, it just doesn’t seem to keep its charge.